 While the home delivery model and meal kit subscription services subsided, the dip appeared to be temporary.
 The meal kit delivery service outlook suggests a compound annual growth rate (CAGR) of 17.4% through 2030.
 Food and beverage manufacturers can attract this strong segment of consumers by understanding the appeal of meal kit services and what consumers look for.

 Convenience & Cost

 Meal kit companies are popular with younger consumers who embrace convenience.
 But price is also a consideration and needs to walk the line between the cost of purchasing ingredients individually or simply opting for take out or dining at a restaurant.
 These products may appeal to empty nesters and others who don’t mind cooking, yet crave a little adventure in their meals – and don’t want to spend time searching for new recipes.

 Wholesome & Natural Ingredients

 Meal kits get bonus points for being relatively healthy, appealing to consumers who prefer clean labels and natural ingredients.
 These are neither fast food nor frozen food, and most have very little in the way of processed food among the ingredients.
 Even people on restricted diets can have the makings of their next meal.
-There are vegetarian options, and meal kits for gluten-free, lactose-intolerant, low-carb, and just about every other form of diet out there.
+There are vegetarian options, and meal kits for gluten-free, low-carb and just about every other form of diet out there.

 The meals typically consist of a protein (salmon, chicken, beans, etc.), vegetable, and pasta, rice or another starch, making them a fairly well-balanced meal.
 As various brands look for ways to stand out, however, they’re getting more creative by pairing savory sauces and unconventional flavor combinations and spices, all while still trying to maintain ease of preparation and quality ingredients.